ceponatia/csv-to-vcf/README.md

  Although it is *claimed* that iCloud allows one to upload CSV files, I have had absolutely no luck doing this, and after much frustration decided to auto-gen my own VCF from CSV.

- Discovering what iCloud requires keys to be named is an obtuse process; I used GPT.